thespacemanatee/SingHealth-App/docs/restapi/REST API documentation.md

 `rectificationRemarks` | [Optional] Supplement images with remarks.
 `requestForExt` | [Optional] If tenant needs more time to fix non-compliance, this option raises a request to the staff for approval.
 Staff chooses deadline.

-!!!caution
+>### Caution
-Also, server will reject requests if it contains any PATCHes to *compliant* line items!
+>Also, server will reject requests if it contains any PATCHes to *compliant* line items!
 Users are only allowed to edit non-compliant line items!
 Tenants will only be allowed to create these 3 fields through this endpoint: `rectificationImages`, `rectificationRemarks` & `requestForExt`.
 Adding any other fields will be rejected with a error code `400` and will not be processed!
-!!!

 #### Example
 ```js